alex01001/gaze-mouse-pointer-controller/README.md

 -prob (optional) : Probability threshold for model to detect the face accurately from the video frame.

 -d (optional) : target device to run the model on.
 Options are: CPU, GPU, FPGA, MYRIAD.

+-v (optional) : Optional model visualization flags.
+Use it to diaplay the model outputs.
+                fd = Face Detection, fld = Facial Landmark Detection, hp for Head Pose Estimation, ge for Gaze Estimation.
+                Flags should be separated by space.

 ## Benchmarks